about

 currently exploring

-The question of what happens to architectural education when generative AI becomes a native part of the design process — not as a novelty, but as a tool students are expected to navigate critically and competently from day one.
+What happens to architectural education when generative AI becomes a native part of the design process — not as a novelty, but as something students are expected to navigate critically from day one.

-How game engines and ergodic environments might offer something that traditional site visits, drawings, and photographs cannot: the experience of being inside a space before it exists, or inside a building that can no longer be visited.
+Whether game engines and ergodic environments can offer something that site visits, drawings, and photographs can’t: the experience of being inside a space before it exists, or inside a building that can no longer be visited.

-What a genuinely digital-native architecture curriculum looks like — one that doesn't retrofit digital tools into analogue structures, but rethinks the sequence of skills, the nature of evidence, and what it means to be ready for practice.
+What a genuinely digital-native architecture curriculum looks like — one that doesn’t bolt digital tools onto analogue structures, but rethinks the sequence of skills from scratch.